Anveks/Angular-Theory-and-Practice/README.md

 1. Declarations: These are the components, directives, and pipes that belong to the module.
 2. Imports: These are other modules that this module depends on.
 Any exported components, directives, or pipes from imported modules can be used within this module.
 3. Providers: These are the services that are available to the components within the module.
-4. Bootstrap: This is the root component of the module that is bootstrapped when the application starts.
+4. Bootstrap: This is the root component of the module that is bootstrapped when the application starts = meaning it will be the first component to run.

     @NgModule({
       declarations: [